The Arrow of Time: A Necessary Flow in a Predictive Universe

 3.1 The Minimal Predictive Unit (MPU) and the 'Evolve' Process

-The PU framework posits that reality is constituted by Minimal Predictive Units (MPUs), fundamental entities operating the P-V-U cycle.
-The Verification and Update phases are physically realized by a stochastic interaction process called 'Evolve'.
-This 'Evolve' process is not just any interaction; it's an instance of Non-Deterministic Reflexive Interaction Dynamics (ND-RID), where the system's state change depends on the outcome of the interaction itself.
+The PU framework models physical reality as a network of Minimal Predictive Units (MPUs), entities that instantiate prediction, verification, and update.
+The Verification and Update phases are realized through a stochastic interaction process called 'Evolve'.
+In this process, the state transition depends on the outcome of the interaction, giving the update a reflexive and irreversible character.

-3.2 The Irreducible Cost of Self-Referential Updates (ε ≥ ln 2)
+3.2 The Irreducible Cost of Self-Referential Updates (ε0 = ln 2)

 3.3 The Ubiquitous Thermodynamic Ratchet

-This ε-cost is the physical ratchet that locks the logical arrow of time into irreversible physical reality.
+This entropy floor functions as the microscopic ratchet that stabilizes the logical arrow of time.

 4. Conclusion